bacalhau-project/bacalhau/docs/examples/workload-onboarding/python-script/index.md

 This code has a few interesting features:
 * Change the value in the `main` call to change the number of jobs to execute
-* Because all jobs complete at different times, there's a loop to check that all jobs have completed before downloading the results -- if you don't do this you'll likely see an error when trying to download the results
+* Because all jobs are complete at different times, there's a loop to check that all jobs have been completed before downloading the results -- if you don't do this you'll likely see an error when trying to download the results
 * When downloading the results, the IPFS get often times out, so I wrapped that in a loop

 Let's run it!